 One of the responsibilities of the Council is to provide advice and consultation on maintaining the CE Program on a revenue neutral basis while ensuring adequate financial reserves to maintain and improve the programs.

 The Finance Committee regularly reviews the financial health of the CE Program to ensure that it remains positioned to continue our mission.
-James Papagiannis, chief compliance officer at Incapital LLC, served as the 2020 Finance Committee chairperson.
+Gregor Maitland, AVP, Deputy Chief Compliance Officer at Lincoln Financial Group, served as the 2021 Finance Committee chairperson.

 The Council continues to focus its attention on the CE Program to explore a number of opportunities to improve the efficiency and effectiveness of education in the securities industry.

-In early 2020, FINRA published Regulatory Notice 20-05 in support of recommendations made by the CE Council.
-The enhancements are designed to: (1) ensure that registered persons receive relevant and sufficient Regulatory Element training on an annual basis; (2) provide firms with the guidance and resources necessary to design effective and efficient Firm Element training programs; and (3) provide a path for previously registered individuals to maintain their qualification through CE.
+On November 17, 2021, FINRA published Regulatory Notice 21-41 announcing the implementation dates and operational launch details of CE transformation changes discussed in its Rule Filing 2021-015, which was approved by the SEC on September 22, 2021.
+The changes support recommended enhancements made by the CE Council.
+The enhancements are designed to: (1) ensure that registered persons receive relevant and sufficient Regulatory Element training on an annual basis; (2) provide firms with the guidance and resources necessary to design effective and efficient Firm Element training programs; and (3) provide a path for previously registered individuals to maintain their qualifications through CE.

 The Council continually seeks to raise the industry’s awareness of both the Council and its mission to promote and improve the CE Program within the securities industry.
 The Council continues to be grateful for the SEC’s commitment to this goal and would appreciate continuing support from you and your fellow commissioners to raise awareness of the Council’s work and of the importance of the CE Program in general.
-As we move toward formally proposing changes to the CE Program in the coming year, Council asks that the SEC strongly consider the benefits these changes can bring to the industry.
-On behalf of Council, thank you for your support.
+On behalf of the Council, thank you for your support.
 I will be happy to answer any questions you might have.